-Hydrotherapy is a form of physiotherapy that uses the properties of water to rehabilitate and improve an animal’s function in a heated (28-32 degree) and sanitised pool or treadmill.
+Hydrotherapy is a form of physiotherapy that uses the properties of water to rehabilitate and improve an animal’s function in a heated (28-32 degree) and sanitised pool or underwater treadmill.

 Dogs that are suffering from a medical condition or have had surgery benefit considerably from Hydrotherapy.
 All our treatments require veterinary consent, and as we pride ourselves on a multi-modal approach to rehabilitation, we are in regular contact with your referring vet with updates and progress reports.